Foreign Business License Thailand

 Similar to the Thailand-United States Treaty of Amity, the Thailand Board of Investment (BOI) is another exemption which might allow foreigners to operate their businesses in Thailand by holding majority of share.
 Foreign investors may hold a majority or all shares in promoted project depending on the BOI consideration.
 Such BOI-promoted company will not be restricted under FBA.

-Foreign Business License Application
+Application of Foreign Business License in Thailand

 Foreigners wishing to engage in businesses indicated in List 2 or List 3 of Foreign Business Act in Thailand need to obtain a "Foreign Business License" from the relevant authorities before starting their business operations.